khannasahab/beautiful-jekyll/hireme.md

 {: .box-bordered}
 **GoodApp (Founder)** 2020 [GoodApp](https://goodapp.in)
 <br/>
 We are developing a self improvement and personal growth suite.
 We are on a mission to help people become a better version of themselves.
-We launched in July 2020 and we are seeing good traction.
-We are trying to develop a proprietary self improvement program which will help people in achieving their goals.
+We launched in July 2020 and we are seeing good traction (100k downloads in 7 months).
+My responsibility involves app development, and product management.
+I do user reviews study, A/B testing via firebase, roadmap priotisation and managing freelancers (design, ads and content).
+Managed to increase revenue from USD 1000 to USD 3000 with different A/B tests and right pricing placement.

 {: .box-bordered}
 **SmartLightApps/HueHello (Founder) - Acquired** Mar 2017- July 2019<br/> [SmartLightApps](https://smartlightapps.com) , [HueHello](https://huehello.com)